whatnote/Christine-Clyde-Dog-Services/README.md

 With this my partner, Chrissy, has taken to opportunity to retrain and up-skill her dog walking business and extend it to include puppy and dog training.
 Chrisy has started her level three diploma in Canine Behaviour And Animal Welfare.

-Once the new normal is establish, the new online presence should prove a vital tool in finding new clients.
+Once the new normal is established, the new online presence should prove a vital tool in finding new clients.

 ## Contents